JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Sankhayana_1.md

 8\.
 He pours cold water into warm with (the verse), ‘Mix yourselves, ye holy ones, with your waves, ye honied ones, mixing milk with honey, ye lovely ones, for the obtaining of wealth.’

 9\.
 'May the waters moisten thee for life, for old age and splendour.
-The threefold age of _G_amadagni, Ka<i>s</i>yapa's threefold age, the threefold age of <span id="p56">[<sup><small>p.
+The threefold age of <i>G</i>amadagni, Ka<i>s</i>yapa's threefold age, the threefold age of <span id="p56">[<sup><small>p.
 56</small></sup>]</span> Agastya, the threefold age that belongs to the gods, that threefold age I produce for thee!
 N.N.!'—with these words he sprinkles the right part of his hair three times with lukewarm water.

 10\.
 Having loosened the tangled locks, according to some (teachers), with a porcupine's quill,